Jubbim0/AI-Obsidian-Note-Generator/README.md

 ## Supported File Types

 - PDF (.pdf)
-- PowerPoint (.pptx)
+- PowerPoint (.pptx, .ppt)
 - Video (.mp4) - requires Whisper for transcription

 ## Output

 The script generates:
-1. An `extracted_text.txt` file containing all extracted content
-2. Individual markdown files for each topic identified by GPT-4
+1. Individual markdown files for each topic identified by GPT-4
-3. Optional log file if `-l` flag is used
+2. Optional log file if `-l` flag is used

 ## Error Handling